rks101/egnet/README.md

 Prof Wenliang Du's lab manual (Syracuse Univ) is one practical way to study, introduce, or teach security in labs.

 Note:- Safety and Security are two different aspects.
 No language is so poor to have two such words for the exact same meaning.
 For digital infrastructure, compute, network - we discuss security aspects.
 Against fire, civil/electrical infrastructure, natural calamity, we discuss safety aspects.
+Remember safety check for fire, building, doors, accessibility and security check at main gate, for computer/mobile/network.

 ----